kittrgg/kittr/README.md

 npm run dev
 ```

 7. If this is your first time developing kittr, you will need to seed your local Mongo instance at this time.
-To do so:

-- In the shell of your Mongo container, use `npm run dev:seed`.
-- If you got a message saying "Seeded correctly, let's get kittd," you are ready to go!
+To do so, use `npm run dev:seed`.
+If you got a message saying "Let's get kittd," you are ready to go!

 8. Visit kittr at [http://localhost:3000](http://localhost:3000)